USA vs Canada: Which is Better for International Students?

 Popular Courses in USA vs Canada

-The following sections discuss the popular courses offered in USA and Canada both, also these are those courses which are opted for widely by international students.
+The following sections discuss the popular courses offered in the USA and Canada, also these are the courses which are widely opted for by international students.

 Popular Courses Offered in the US